jan-dolejsi/vscode-pddl/client/README.md

 1. create two blank files using _File > New File_ named `domain.pddl` and `problem.pddl`, both files will show up in the _Explorer_ pane, open them side by side in the editor,
 1. open the _domain.pddl_ file and type ```domain```.
 The auto-completion suggests to insert the entire structure of the domain file.
 Use the <kbd>Tab</kbd> and <kbd>Enter</kbd> keys to skip through the placeholders and make your selections.
 1. open the _problem.pddl_ file and type ```problem```.
 The auto-completion suggests to insert the entire structure of the problem file.
 Make sure that the `(domain name)` here matches the name selected in the domain file.
-1. When prompted to configure a _PDDL Parser_, follow the instructions, or select _Later_ to postpone this if you do not have a PDDL parser handy.
-See [more info](https://github.com/jan-dolejsi/vscode-pddl/wiki/Configuring-the-PDDL-parser).
+1. When prompted to install the VAL (i.e. Validator) tools, follow the instructions.
+This will bring a PDDL parser and plan validation utilities to your experience.
 1. When you are ready to run the planner on your domain and problem files (both must be open in the editor), invoke the planner via context menu on one of the file text content, or via the <kbd>Alt</kbd> + <kbd>P</kbd> shortcut.
 The [planning.domains](http://solver.planning.domains/) solver will be used, so do not send any confidential PDDL code.
 1. Configure your own PDDL planner by following [instructions](https://github.com/jan-dolejsi/vscode-pddl/wiki/Configuring-the-PDDL-planner).